viennamaterials/viennamaterials-dev/README.md

 library for providing material parameters to scientific simulation tools via a convenient API.
 The default database kernel is based on the pugixml library, providing XML and XPATH support, which is used by ViennaMaterials' API.
+A Python interface is provided via the SWIG library.
 ViennaMaterials is currently in a prototype state.